Editor’s Note: This post has been updated with fresh content, links, and research.

-If you’re set for interest targeting, it means that you could have searchers from Albania or anywhere else in the world that types your keyword plus country or even searching for unrelated keywords in that country or area even though they aren’t physically there.
+If you’re set for interest targeting, it means that you could have searchers from Albania or anywhere else in the world.
+Users could type in your keyword plus country, or even search for unrelated keywords in that country or area even though they aren’t physically there.

 We’ve found, however, that keeping your campaigns set to “All Languages,” will actually increase your impressions.
-This is because AdWords will use the browser language setting to determine which ads to show.
-So, if someone is searching for a word in English, but has the browser set to Spanish, your English only campaign will not appear.
+This is because Google Ads will use the browser language setting to determine which ads to show.
+Therefore, if someone searches for a word in English but has their browser set to Spanish, your English-only campaign won’t appear.

-If you have a business that primarily drives calls with their AdWords campaign, does it makes sense to run ads during off business hours?
+If you have a business that primarily drives calls with their Google Ads campaign, does it makes sense to run ads during off business hours?

 The first thing I look for is if any high performing campaigns are limited by budget.
 If you have a campaign that’s not performing well, I don’t recommend just turning down the budget, unless you’re trying to balance your budget portfolio.

-This is an AdWords blog post, so I won’t go into details about all of the things you can do with Google Analytics–but linking your AdWords account to your analytics account is a must.
-Not only for the ability to do proper remarketing, but also to easily setup conversion tracking that will match your Analytics account.
+This is a Google Ads audit blog post, so I won’t go into details about all of the things you can do with Google Analytics.
+I will say, however, that linking your Google Ads account to your analytics account is a must.
+Not just to do proper remarketing but also to easily setup conversion tracking that will match your Analytics account.